Software

 I use Google Earth sometimes for its satellite imagery, as it's considerably better than other options.
 It also has very good 3D object modelling which can be quite useful.

-I occasionally use Apple Maps for its excellent public transport map view, it's better than OpenStreetMaps, and far ahead of CoMaps (for the time being) or Google Maps.
+I occasionally use the Apple Maps iOS app for its excellent public transport map view*, it's better than OpenStreetMaps, and far ahead of CoMaps (for the time being) and Google Maps.
 Otherwise I don't really use it unless I'm testing something out.

 I have briefly tried OSMAnd, but it's ridiculously slow, especially on Android, and charging for certain features is not up my street.